miklevin/MikeLev.in/_posts/2024-12-31-fasthtml-htmx-unix-pipes.md

 **Me**: Oh, this is terrifying.
 There's so many occurrences of url everywhere.
 There's no way I do this without introducing bugs.
-I'm going to stick with the compound primary key for now and rest, haha!
+I'm going to stick with the compound primary key for now and rest, ahaha!
 This states me perfectly for tomorrow...
 2025!

 **Claude**: Haha, wise choice! 😅